 Day 03: Trekking to Lapchi Village (3670 m)

-Day 04: Explore Lapchi Village and Spiritual Heritages.
+Day 04: Explore the Lapchi Monastery, Village, and Other Spiritual Heritages.

 Day 05: Lapchi Village to High Alpine lakes trek (4900 m)